 What Autistic People Feel

 Object attachment affects an autistic individual in different ways.
-There is a tendency the person gets to feel uncomfortable with his surroundings.
+“People with ASD can have problems controlling their aggression and says it is not uncommon for these clients, sometimes including adults, to pull her hair or scratch her arms.”
+Stephanie Smigiel, LPC said.
+There is a tendency the person gets to feel uncomfortable with his surroundings too.
 Sometimes he can’t seem to concentrate without his stuff by his side.
 There are even cases where an autistic feel upset and angry when someone is trying to use his precious belonging or want to look at it.
 Sometimes, there is a point where an autistic individual become violent, especially if their valued possession gets taken without permission.
 That is because the thought of it getting broken and damaged is scarier than the idea of losing it.

 Honestly, the emotional dilemma is hard to put into words.
 And sometimes, even if it gets fixed by someone, an autistic person does not immediately feel okay.
 That is because he thinks that the fixed item will never be the same.
 The thought of it getting broken will never leave an autistic person’s head, and he will entirely think about it over and over.
 Another example of a scenario where people are so insensitive about an autistic’s emotional and mental state is when he is playing with Lego.
 Yes, those are toys that are meant to be broken down into pieces.
 However, an autistic finds himself feeling troubled about his valued possession getting destroyed.
 And even though it is fixable, the idea that it gets ruined will stick and mess with his mind.

 There is no concrete diagnosis of object attachment in autism spectrum disorder.
+“Autism is a result of neurological differences in the structure of the brain that distinguish it from what we call the neurotypical brain.
+It is not mental illness or a personality disorder.”
+Sarah Swenson, MA, LMHC explains.
 However, a lot of individuals with the same mental condition share the same trait.
 Yes, there are criteria for determining the signs and symptoms of autism.
 But some of the unnoticed categorical attributes somehow falls in a mild end that goes up to severe cases.
 Unfortunately, this is where the confusion comes in.

 There is no particular description as to where and where an autistic individual would flip when someone else is trying to get a hold of his possession.
 But one thing is for sure.
 It is hard for an autistic to try and keep things as controlled as possible.
 That is because the amount of psychological distress that it gives, even if it’s a little thing, can make an emotional and mental recovery impossible.